 Early Research in Genetics

 When Bateson directed a genetics research group at Cambridge, which consisted mostly of women associated with Newnham College, Cambridge.
-They provided assistance for his research program at a time when Mendelism was not yet recognised as a legitimate field of study and carried out a series of breeding experiments in various plant and animal species.
+They provided assistance for his research program at a time when Mendelism was not yet recognized as a legitimate field of study and carried out a series of breeding experiments in various plant and animal species.
 The results supported and extended Mendel’s laws of heredity.

 The Rediscover of Mendel